goabstract/Marketing-for-Engineers/README.md

 * [How Product Hunt Got First 2,000 Users Doing Things That Don’t Scale](https://www.fastcompany.com/3024472/how-we-got-our-first-2000-users-doing-things-that-dont-scale) by amazing [Ryan Hoover](https://twitter.com/rrhoover), co-founder of Product Hunt.
 * [Comment Marketing: How to Earn Benefits from Community Participation](https://moz.com/blog/comment-marketing-how-to-earn-benefits-from-community-participation-whiteboard-friday) by Rand Fishkin.
 You can gain attention to your company via sharing meaningful opinions and thoughts.
 Rand Fishkin made an excellent 9 minutes how-to video on it!
 * [Hacking the Press: Clever Ways to Get Free Press Coverage with Zero Budget](https://www.shopify.com/blog/15973132-hacking-the-press-clever-ways-to-get-free-press-coverage-with-zero-budget) by Tucker Schreiber from Shopify.
 Although the post has some focus on online-shops, it gives a solid overview of getting free press coverage.
+* Also check these [51 Best Referral Program Examples of 2016] to find a good fit for your product.
+Prepared by Brandon Gains from Referral SaaSquatch.
 * [Use free products for lead generation](https://blog.clearbit.com/how-were-using-free-tools-to-engage-developers/) when you have difficult tool with many use cases.
 It's a great way to show benefits of your main offering and increase brand awareness.
 This post shows how to sell Clearbit API-solution via free valuable & easy-to-use tools.
 You can invest your time and make some free stuff as well — UI kits, browser extensions, open source tools.
 * Promotion via freebies is a powerful tool to get emails of prospect leads.